Code-Institute-Submissions/UserCentricMilestoneProject-2/README.md

 Friends and family were asked to read through the site and check for spelling errors, visual problems or broken links without my bias.
-Key problems found were usually grammatical such as the mis-spelling of Christchurch, confusing text flow or sentences, non-consistent capitalization of some headers (fixed with the text-capitalize class) or the unused personalised tour page still in the tour drop-down.
+Key problems found were usually grammatical such as the misspelling of Christchurch, confusing text flow or sentences, non-consistent capitalization of some headers (fixed with the text-capitalize class) or the unused personalised tour page still in the tour drop-down.

 ### W3C CSS validator
 The CSS code was parsed by the W3C CSS validator with these errors or warnings.
-* The only error was that the contact form inputs’ background and border had both been set to transparent.
+* The main error was that the contact form inputs’ background and border had both been set to transparent.
 This error was fixed by removing the border entirely and then declaring a solid bottom style border only.
 * The validator highlighted a warning with the use of a -webkit-autofill styling and selector used in my contact form.
 This kit prevents the autocomplete feature of browsers from removing the background colour and making text unreadable.
 While this is considered a warning, I have decided to keep the -webkit in; primarily as reading